Think Less, Talk Less — Do More (the not-so-secret sauce)

 • Practicing present moment awareness

-• Not rushing to achieve or share results
+• Not rushing to achieve some result

 Personally, I like to meditate, which helps calm the mind and stay present.
-But it’s also helpful to fall in love with the process, not the destination.

 Explore more:

-How to Have Slow Expectations
+Have Slow Expectations

 5. Stop Seeking External Validation